Compliance and security best practices for Amazon ECS - Amazon Elastic Container Service

 Using Amazon ECS with workloads that process protected health information (PHI) requires no additional configuration.
 Amazon ECS acts as an orchestration service that coordinates the launch of containers on Amazon EC2.
 It doesn't operate with or upon data within the workload being orchestrated.
 Consistent with HIPAA regulations and the Amazon Business Associate Addendum, PHI should be encrypted in transit and at-rest when accessed by containers launched with Amazon ECS.

 Various mechanisms for encrypting at-rest are available with each Amazon storage option, such as Amazon S3, Amazon EBS, and Amazon KMS.
-You may deploy an overlay network (such as VNS3 or Weave Net) to ensure complete encryption of PHI transferred between containers or to provide a redundant layer of encryption.
-Complete logging should also be enabled and all container logs should be directed to Amazon CloudWatch.
-To design your Amazon environment using the best practices for infrastructure security, see Infrastructure Protection in Security Pillar Amazon Well‐Architected Framework.
+You can deploy an overlay network (such as VNS3 or Weave Net) to ensure complete encryption of PHI transferred between containers or to provide a redundant layer of encryption.
+You should also use complete logging, and direct all container logs to Amazon CloudWatch.
+For information about using the best practices for infrastructure security, see Infrastructure Protection in Security Pillar Amazon Well‐Architected Framework.

 Amazon Security Hub